-Enter the transmitted power (watts), the carrier frequency (Hz), antenna gain, and the propagation distance (m) into the calculator to determine the Received Power.
+Enter the transmitted power, the carrier frequency, the antenna gain (linear ratio or dBi), and the propagation distance into the calculator to determine the received power using the free-space Friis transmission equation.

 Received Power Formula

-The following formula is used to calculate the Received Power.
+The following formula (the free-space Friis transmission equation) is used to calculate the received power.

 - f is the carrier frequency (Hz)